Questions 61 – 62: Site(s) of tissue with pathologic diagnosis of amyloidosis (check all that apply)

 Question 116: Did the recipient display any other clinical involvement?

 Indicate if the recipient displayed any other clinical manifestations at the time of diagnosis or prior to first therapy.
-Please review the preceding sections starting from question 67 and ensure that any manifestations reported here do not already have a specific place for reporting.
-If the recipient displayed clinical involvement not already reported elsewhere, select “yes” and continue with question 117.
-If “no,” continue with question 119.
+Review the preceding sections starting from question 67 and ensure that any manifestations reported here do not already have a specific place for reporting.
+If the recipient displayed clinical involvement not already reported elsewhere, select Yes.
+If No, continue with question 119.

 For each option, indicate if there was evidence of other organ involvement.
-If there was other organ involvement not listed in this section, select “other organ involvement” in question 117 and specify the other organ in question 118.
+If there was other organ involvement not listed in this section, select Other organ involvement in and specify the other organ in question 118.

 Examples may include: